 For many reasons, Nevada is one of the best places in the United States to incorporate.
-Nevada has excellent asset protection and privacy laws, minimal reporting requirements, close proximity to the major California market, good road and air transportation connections and a business-related infrastructure that continues to attract major businesses such as Starbucks, Barnes & Noble and amazon.com.
+Nevada has excellent asset protection and privacy laws as well as minimal reporting requirements.
+Nevada is also the only state to offer charging order protection to corporate shares.

 Nevada Incorporation Package

 The Sutton Law Center’s Nevada Corporation, LLC and LP formations are complete and include the following:

 - All initial organizational filings with the Nevada Secretary of State (state filing fees are in addition)

 - One full year of Nevada resident agent service

 - Preparation of Bylaws, Operating Agreement or Limited Partnership Agreement

 - Issuance of Stock, Membership Interests or Limited Partnership Interests